 |Konrad Pritschich||Tom Hamilton|

 This production of The Merry Widow was commissioned by the Opera Conference, Australia's national partnership of professional opera companies.

-Running time: approximately 2 hours & 35 minutes, including one interval.
+Running time: approximately 2 hours & 50 minutes, including two intervals.

 A feast to celebrate the Grand Duke's birthday.